ArmstrongSubero/LabPartsMicro/README.md

 - This feature is designed to help you keep track of missing parts for future projects.

 ### TODO
-- Improve the Wishlist feature by allowing users to set priorities and estimated prices for components.
+- Add Wishlist feature by allowing users to set priorities and estimated prices for components.

 ## Dependencies